XiongLucas/XiongLucas.github.io/index.md

 Short term goals:
 I would like to compete more at singing competitions, collect more pokemon cards, and
-I would like to finish my first semester at WTC
+I would like to finish my first semester at WTC.

 Long term goals:
-I want to win more than one singing competition, to graduate, and a nicer car
+I want to win more than one singing competition, to graduate, and a nicer car.

 [Lucas_Xiong_Resume_101$.docx](https://github.com/user-attachments/files/22930595/Lucas_Xiong_Resume_101.docx)